hardpath/hardpath.github.io/_posts/2021-04-05-2fa-for-industrial-control-systems.md

 ![Overview](/assets/images/posts/2021-04-05-2fa-for-industrial-control-systems/img0301.png)

-The table below details the functionalities associated with each connection.
+The functionalities associated with each connection are detailed next.

 1. The safety signal will only be active if a key fob is inserted in the Operating Mode Selector.

 2. The Operating Mode Selector transmits the key fob ID to the PLC, which will then relay that information to the HMI (see connection 3).

 3. The HMI retrieves the key fob ID is collected by, or the SCADA sends the user ID to the PLC, depending on the selected approach for the user – key fob association (see Section 3.2).

 4. The Reset signal is activated by the PLC only when a logged-in user with the assigned key fob inserted issues a reset command.

 5. Same as connection 4, but using a Fieldbus connection between the PLC and the Safety Controller.

 6. The Safety contactors will be energised if a key fob is inserted and after the reset command is received.

 7. The control signal to the actuator is activated by the user using the HMI or any trigger signal connected to the PLC; for additional security, this control signal can be subjected to the same constraints as the Reset signal (see connection 4).

 ### 3.1	User Credentials